FINANCIAL LITERACY MONTH

 National Financial Literacy Month

 April is National Financial Literacy Month, which is designed to create awareness about the importance of personal financial education.
-Throughout the month, we will be sharing different financial tips designed to enhance your financial well being.
-Be sure to check back each week for more tips and children's stories.
+Throughout the month, we share different financial tips designed to enhance your financial well being.
+Be sure to check out the page for financial tips and children's stories.

 Money Strategies